Sports in Montreal: Multi-sport events

-In July 2005 Montreal hosted the 11th FINA World Aquatics Championships.
+The city previously attempted to host the 1954 British Empire and Commonwealth Games, losing to Vancouver.

 In 2006, Montreal hosted the 2006 World Outgames, the first-ever GLISA World Outgames.
 Over 16,000 LGBT athletes took part, in the largest international event in the city of Montreal since the 1976 Olympics.

 Organizations

 Ethnosport World Society is based in Montreal.

 Sports media

 Montreal has one all-sport radio station, the English-language CKGM (TSN 690).
 Sport is covered daily in the city's newspapers by beat writers in The Montreal Gazette, La Presse, Le Journal de Montréal and Le Devoir.
 The French-language cable television channel, Réseau des Sports (RDS) focuses much of its coverage on Montreal-based sport clubs and events, however also features standard North American sports programming much like its Toronto-based English-language sister station, The Sports Network (TSN).